asemio/SZXX/README.md

 (* Do something with `xml` *)
 ```

-**Example 2: streamed raw input data, progressively parse whole XML tree in memory**
+**Example 2: streamed raw input data, progressively parse the whole XML tree in memory**

-Here the XML tree is constructed on the fly as the raw bytes come in, instead of having to read everything into a string before we even begin constructing the XML tree.
+Here the XML tree is constructed on the fly as the raw bytes come in instead of having to read everything into a string before we even begin constructing the XML tree.
 ```ocaml
 let state = ref (Ok Xml.SAX.To_DOM.init) in let on_parse node =